 - configure the path to your conda environment.

 To install conda, we recommend using miniforge.
+You can use the recommended settings for your platform.

 The TrackMate modules that depend on Python and external tools are all optional and documented on this wiki.
 This path is a good starting point to find them.
 If you try to use one of the Python TrackMate module without configuring conda (next step), an error will be shown in the TrackMate wizard.